tapis-project/tutorials/systems/hpc.md

 of machines.
 You can register an HPC cluster as a Tapis system to enable to Tapis to submit and monitor jobs on the cluster for you.

-In this example, we will register the Stampede2 supercomputer at TACC.
+In this example, we will register system on the Stampede2 supercomputer at TACC.
 Access to Stampede2 requires that your TACC account have a valid allocation on Stampede2.
 If you do not have an allocation on Stampede2, you can still use the concepts illustrated in this tutorial to register another HPC cluster that you do have access to.